qanastek/sdialog/docs/sdialog/index.rst

 Pretty-printing
 ^^^^^^^^^^^^^^^

+SDialog provides pretty-printing utilities to visualize dialogues in the console with color-coded speakers and events for easy inspection and debugging.
+Scenario and orchestration visualization is also supported.

 - **Visualize dialogues** in the console with color-coded speakers and events for easy inspection and debugging.
 - **Scenario and orchestration visualization**: Print scenario metadata and orchestration events alongside dialogue turns.